rockdaboot/wget2/docs/wget2.md

   the addresses are accessed.
 Also note that the reordering performed by this option is stable---it doesn't affect order of addresses of the same family.
 That is, the relative order of all IPv4 addresses and of all IPv6 addresses remains intact in all cases.

+### `--tcp-fastopen`

+  Enable support for TCP Fast Open (TFO) (default: on).

+  TFO reduces connection latency by 1 RT on "hot" connections (2nd+ connection to the same host in a certain amount of time).

+  Currently this works on recent Linux and OSX kernels, on HTTP and HTTPS.

 ### `--retry-connrefused`